-Implements Which Policy(ies) IS-3.2 Responsible Department(s) County Administrator Supporting Department(s) Public Works, Community Development, Public Works, Office of Emergency Services, Sheriff
+Implements Which Policy(ies) IS-3.2 Responsible Department(s) County Administrator

+Public Facilities and Services Element Table 4-5: Infrastructure and Services Supporting Department(s) Public Works, Community Development, Public Works, Office of Emergency Services, Sheriff

 STATUS: As part of the County Administrative Manual, the County has a Green Purchasing Policy and Procedure to establish purchasing practices that promote sustainability of the environment in accordance with Federal, State and local ordinances, as well as to model environmentally-friendly purchasing of recycled products to encourage other community purchasers to adopt similar goals.
 Additionally, any remodeling and new construction of County facilities is processed with building permits through the Community Development Department's Building Division that ensure that current energy efficiency and water conservation requirements are being met.
+The Solid Waste Division of the County's Department of Public Works also maintains a recycling program.